 And if you want to go from Playa del Carmen to Cancun, you just need to do these routes in reverse.
 The prices will be the same.

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

 How far is Cancun to Playa del Carmen?

 Cancun International Airport is located 55 km north of Playa del Carmen.
 Both Central Cancun (68 km) and the hotel zone (73 km) are slightly further away.

 What is the Closest Airport to Playa del Carmen?

-The closest airport – by distance – is Cozumel International Airport (CZM).
-But, this is located on the island of Cozumel, which is 17 km off the coast of Playa del Carmen.
-Cozumel Airport is mainly serviced by domestic flights from within Mexico.
-Although, direct flights from Texas, Miami, Charlotte, Denver and Chicago operate a few times a week.
+Although, direct flights from Montreal, Los Angeles, Houston, Miami, Charlotte, Denver and Chicago operate a few times a week.
 If you fly into Cozumel, you’ll need to catch a ferry to Playa del Carmen.

-The next closest airport to Playa del Carmen is Cancun International Airport.
+The next closest airport to Playa del Carmen is Cancun International Airport (CUN).
 This is a much larger airport with flights operating daily to and from cities across Mexico, all of the Americas and Europe.

-With the drive from Cancun International Airport to Playa del Carmen taking around one hour, there’s plenty of transport options.
-Something to suit all budgets, group sizes, travel preferences and requirements.
+The drive from Cancun International Airport to Playa del Carmen takes around one hour with plenty of transport options.
+There’s something to suit all budgets, group sizes, travel preferences and requirements.